 9. SANDY CREEK CONSERVATION PARK

 An idyllic isolated escape for Adelaide’s northern-suburbs dwellers, Sandy Creek Conservation Park sits between Gawler and the rolling vines of the Barossa.
 Surrounded by farmland and vineyards about an hour from Adelaide, the park has several walking trails which wind through native pine and pink gum bushland.
-The only company you’re likely to have here are kangaroos which flock to graze on the surrounded grasslands at dusk and dawn, making it the perfect spot to practice social distancing.
+The only company you’re likely to have here are kangaroos which flock to graze on the surrounded grasslands at dusk and dawn.

 10. SHEPHERDS HILL RECREATION PARK

-While not technically a conservation park, Shepherds Hill Recreation Park still makes our list of the best spots to practice social distancing in nature near Adelaide.
+While not technically a conservation park, Shepherds Hill Recreation Park still makes our list of the best national parks near Adelaide.
 A popular spot for mountain bike riding, here you’ll find a range of bike trails including family-friendly loops, tougher cross-country trails and more advanced downhill runs.
 There are also four walking trails which run through the park’s beautiful remnant grey box eucalyptus forest ranging from 2km to 6km walks, and you can trek to the top of the hill for 360-degree views of the city, coast and hills.
 Bonus, your dog is allowed on lead!
-Who said social distancing had to be so bad?